NCSU-Libraries-DataCamp/courses-introduction-to-machine-learning/chapter1.md

 b <- coef(reg_model)[2]
 ```

+Find coefficients a and b using the example provided above.
+What are the values of the coefficients?
 *** =instructions
-Find coefficients a and b using the example provided above.

 *** =hint

 *** =pre_exercise_code